Kong/docs.konghq.com/STYLEGUIDE.md

 ### personal pronouns
-Avoid “you” and “we” in favor of the specific role performing the task or the imperative mood, but do not use the passive voice if “you” would be simpler.
+Avoid "you" and "we" in favor of the specific role performing the task or the imperative mood, but do not use the passive voice if "you" would be simpler.

 * *Bad*: We will start by creating credentials for you.
 * **_Good_: To start, create credentials for the super admin.**